Population model creation is a paid feature on the Play and Launch pricing plans. Visit the account page in the dashboard to upgrade.

 question_type

-: An enum describing the data type for that column in the seed data file:single-choice
+: An enum describing the question type for that question column.
+Must be one of:single-choice

 limit